digital-asset/daml-katacoda/triggers/writing-triggers/4_writing_the_trigger_2.md

 </pre>

 For our rule we will need to check all active `Invoice`s and `PaymentConfirmation`s.
-We can query the active contract set with the `getContracts` function.
-The first argument is the template name preceded with a `@` and the second the active contract set.
+We can query the active contract set with the `query` function that takes the template name preceded with a `@` as its argument.

 <pre class="file" data-filename="daml/Market.daml" data-target="append">
-deleteInvoiceRule : Party -> ACS -> Time -> Map CommandId [Command] -> () -> TriggerA ()
+deleteInvoiceRule : Party -> TriggerA () ()
-deleteInvoiceRule party acs _t commandsInFlight () = do
+deleteInvoiceRule party = do
-  let invoices = getContracts @Invoice acs let confirmations = getContracts @PaymentConfirmation acs
+  invoices <- query @Invoice
+  confirmations <- query @PaymentConfirmation
 </pre>

 Now we want to match `PaymentConfirmation`s with their corresponding open `Invoice`s.
 We store all